jooniku/ohjelmistotekniikka_23/training_log_app/documentation/user_manual.md

 - Statistics

 You can also **log out** by clicking the "Log out" button on the top right corner.
 Then you'll be transferred to the login page.

+## Creating a new log entry
+By clicking the "New Log Entry"-button on the main page, you can create a new entry.

+![new_log_entry_page] __styling is unfinished so no photo yet__

+There are several different input fields where you can write information.
+Here are the intended uses of them.

+**Date:** selector pops up to choose the date of the session.
+If given invalid input, it resets back to current day.

+**Duration:** write in minutes the length of the session. _**Note:** This is a required field_

+**Session style selector**: you can choose which style the session was from preset styles.
+This is done so statistics can be calculated about the session styles.
+If none is chose, the preset of _select_ remains.
+This affects the statistics of session styles.

+**What went well:** here you can write about what went well for the session.
+It is **not** required field.

+**What did not go well:** here you can write about what didn't go well for the session or what you might want to improve upon.
+It is **not** a required field.

+**Previously set goal:** here you can see the "goal for next session" entry for the previously added entry.

+**Was previously set goal achieved?:** you can choose from _yes_ or _no_, wheter you achieved the goal previously set.
+If none is chosen, it is interpreted as _no_.

+**Goal for next session:** here you can write a goal to try to achieve for the next session.
+It is **not** a required field.

+To save the entry, click the "Save entry"-button.
+You'll be redirected back to the main page.

+You can also go back and discard the new entry by clicking the "Back"-button.
+Then you'll be redirected back to the main page.